 \subsection{The deformation Lemma}

 In this Subsection we show that for fixed $H$ and $\sigma$, for $n$ sufficiently large, for the "good" sweep-outs $\gamma_n$ constructed in Lemma \ref{lem: monotonicity-trick}, there exist a time $t\in I_{\gamma_n}^H$ such that $\gamma_n(t)$ is an almost-critical point of $E_{H, \sigma_n}$.
-These kinds of properties are typically proved by means of the pseudo gradient flow, see \cite{Struwe-VM} for related discussions.
+These kinds of properties are typically proved by means of a pseudo-gradient flow, see \cite{Struwe-VM} for related discussions.
 In our specific case, $E_{H,\sigma}$ is not directly defined on $\mathfrak{M}$.
 Nevertheless, we can still get a good notion of pseudo gradient flow as follows.
-In Definition \ref{def: reduction of functional}, we have reduced the functional $E_{H,\sigma}$ to a simply connected open set $\mathfrak{A}$ in $\mathfrak{M}$ and discussed that $\delta E_{H,\sigma}$ is well defined.
-We recall that the construction of pseudo-gradient vector, see for example \cite[Chapter II.3]{Struwe-VM}, makes only use of the continuity of $\delta E_{H,\sigma}$ (Proposition \ref{prop: continuity of first variation}), and works even if the original functional $E_{H,\sigma}$ is not well defined.
+In Definition \ref{def: reduction of functional}, we introduced the local reduction of the functional $E_{H,\sigma}$ to simply connected open sets $\mathfrak{A}$ in $\mathfrak{M}$ and showed that $\delta E_{H,\sigma}$ is well defined.
+We recall that the construction of the pseudo-gradient vector field (see for example \cite[Chapter II.3]{Struwe-VM}) makes only use of the continuity of $\delta E_{H,\sigma}$ (Proposition \ref{prop: continuity of first variation}), and works even if the original functional $E_{H,\sigma}$ is not globally well defined.
 Therefore, we have the following result.

 \begin{lemma} Set